C-Undritz/CI-MS1-Birmingham-Wing-Chun/TESTING.md

 ### Desktop only:
 * Four benefits display in two columns
-* Two Testimonial’s display below the benefits and picture side by side
+* Two Testimonial’s display clearly and below the benefits and picture side by side

-### Mobile only:
+### Mobile and tablet only:
 * Four benefits display sequentially top to bottom
-* Two Testimonials display sequentially top to bottom
+* Two Testimonials display clearly and sequentially top to bottom on all mobiles; some tablets still have them side by side.

 ---
 # Homepage – 3rd section *'Discovery'*